CTSRD-CHERI/cheribsd-getting-started/src/packages/README.md

 They are intended to provide stable versions of tools necessary to develop software and use your CHERI system while more software is ported to CheriABI.

-There are currently over 20,000 hybrid ABI packages available, including:
+There are currently ~25,000 hybrid ABI packages available, including:

 * Compilers: